 How do I get ready for this test?

 Do not eat for one hour before your test.

-Stop smoking at least one hour before and during your test.
+Do not smoke for at least one hour before your test and do not smoke during your test.

-Certain drugs and over-the-counter medicines interfere with this test.
-You must be off these medicines for two weeks before this test can be done.
-Contact your doctor if you have taken any of the medicines listed below during the two weeks before your test.
+Certain medicines interfere with this test.
+You must be off these for two weeks before this test.
+Contact your doctor if you have taken during the two weeks before your test:

 Bismuth such as Pepto-Bismol®, Kaopectate®, or Helidac®.

 You can have the test while on proton pump inhibitors.
 These include Prilosec®, Prevacid®, Nexium®, Protonix®, Aciphex®, and Zegerid®.
-If you are taking these medicines a positive test is positive.
-If you have a negative result, it may be false.
-Your doctor may ask you to come back for a repeat test after stopping these medicines for two weeks.
+These sometimes can cause false negative results.
+If you have a negative result, your doctor may ask you to come back for a repeat test after stopping these medicines for two weeks.